TheFuZiOnZz/Research-Dashboard/World Politics/United States/2025-28 Donald Trump/2025- James Comey Perjury Case.md

 	  Comey: `NO.` - [Comey Perjury Statement Clip, C-SPAN, 2017](https://www.c-span.org/clip/senate-committee/user-clip-comey-perjury-statement/5174508) [FBI Oversight, C-SPAN, 2017](https://www.c-span.org/program/senate-committee/fbi-oversight/477132)
 -
 - On 30 September 2020, Senator Ted Cruz asked Comey about the 3 May 2017 question being in
-# Main Info
+## McCabe and WSJ Articles
-## Inspector General Report on Allegations Relating to Former FBI Deputy Director Andrew McCabe
+### Inspector General Report on Allegations Relating to Former FBI Deputy Director Andrew McCabe
+- in February 2018, the Office of the Inspector General completed a report
 - On 13 April 2018,
-#
+###
-# McCabe Gets Indicted
+### McCabe Gets Indicted
 -
+# Main Info

 # The Lawsuit
 [Docket](https://www.courtlistener.com/docket/71459121/united-states-v-comey/)
 - On 25 September 2025, James Comey was indicted for two counts of making `False statements within the jurisdiction of the legislative branch of the United States Government` and one count of `Obstruction of a Congressional proceeding`.
 The `Report Of a Grand Jury’s Failure To Concur In an Indictment` document attaches the first inditement proposed to the Grand Jury.